 Substance Abuse Services at Hampstead Hospital offers a PHP for individuals with a primary substance use disorder diagnosis as a transition from residential treatment or as a standalone level of treatment to support ongoing recovery.

-Individuals attend the PHP from 9am-3pm seven days a week.
+Individuals attend the PHP from 9am-3pm five days (M-F) a week.

 Individuals in the PHP have access to the same interdisciplinary treatment team and programming available in the Recovery Matters residential unit.